 3(d) Effects of Less-Frequent Collection

 Less-frequent information collection would decrease the margin of assurance that facilities are continuing to meet these standards.
 Requirements for information gathering and recordkeeping are useful techniques to ensure that good operation and maintenance practices are applied and emission limitations are met.
-If the information required by these standards was collected less frequently, the proper operation and maintenance of control equipment and the possibility of detecting violations would be less likely.
+If the information required by these standards was collected less-frequently, the proper operation and maintenance of control equipment and the possibility of detecting violations would be less likely.

 3(e) General Guidelines